OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:67

-Then they spat in his face and struck him with their fists; others slapped him
+Then they spat in his face, struck him with their fists, and others slapped him

 ## Matthew 26:68